You couldn't find the answer here?

 The advantages of locking tuners / clamping mechanisms clearly outweigh the few disadvantages.

-Locking tuners ensure that the guitar stays in tune (of course only if the saddle and bridge are of good quality)
+Locking tuners ensure a stable guitar (of course only if the saddle and the bridge are of good quality)

-Since no additional windings are necessary, the string change is done very quickly
+Since no additional windings are necessary, changing strings is done very quickly

 Disadvantages